What is the Software Development Life Cycle?

 In the design phase, we describe the desired features and operations of the system.
 This phase includes business rules, pseudo-code, screen layouts, and other necessary documentation.
 The two primary activities involved in the design phase are as follows:

-- Designing of IT infrastructure
+- Designing the IT infrastructure

-- Designing of system model
+- Designing the system model